CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint1_report.md

 - Since the last meeting i've worked on sheet shuttle and still is in progress running and working with it.
 I will continue to look at the plug in and see how we are to implement it.

+Aveet Desai

+- As of last meeting, I attempted to install SheetShuttle and try running it.
+I ran into some issues with the install therefore have been working on
+- By next meeting I hope to fix the errors I am getting with the install of SheetShuttle.

 ### Stand-Up Meeting Four (11/5/2022)

 - What did you since last meeting?